Thomilist/math-converter/userguide.md

 ### Output

-List of supported math languages for output:
+List of supported math formats for output:

 - Mathcad
 - LaTeX